Information about the COVID-19 (Novel Coronavirus) pandemic can be found on the following websites:

 Tasmanian Government Coronavirus Website

 If you think you might have COVID-19 or have a runny nose, cough, sore throat or fever, please call the Tasmanian Public Health Hotline (1800 671 738) or your General Practitioner for advice.
 Protect those around you by following COVID Safe Behaviours such as staying 1.5m apart, washing your hands, stay at home if you're unwell and get tested, and adhere to gathering, business and travel restrictions.
-Download the Check In Tas app and check in when you visit local businesses to assist with contact tracing.
-This will be mandatory from Saturday 1st May 2021.
+Download the Check In Tas app and check in when you visit local businesses to assist with contact tracing (even if staying for less than 15minutes).

 For information on Vaccinations including Frequently Asked Questions, visit the Vaccine Rollout page of the State Government's Coronavirus website.